plotly/react-msa-viewer/README.md

 ### Usage in Vanilla JS

-Using the `react-msa-viewer` with in React is highly recommended.
+Using the `react-msa-viewer` with React is highly recommended.
 However, it can be used in Vanilla JS:

 ```html